August 31, 2022

 If you have dense breasts, you will be told by the doctor or technician during your mammogram.
 The law in many parts of the U.S. requires radiologists to inform you if you fall into that category.
 Having dense breasts is a normal and very common condition.
 However, you may not know exactly what it means or what to do.
 Here are answers to some general questions about dense breasts you may have.

 Breast tissue comprises glandular, connective, and fatty components.
-The density of breast tissue on a mammogram analyzes how much of each type of tissue is present.
-Compared to fatty breast tissue, dense breasts possess relatively high amounts of glandular tissue and fibrous connective tissue.
+The density of these tissues on a mammogram analyzes how much of each type of tissue is present.
+Compared to fatty tissue, dense breasts possess relatively high amounts of glandular tissue and fibrous connective tissue.

 If a woman has dense breasts, only mammography can reveal this.
-Both a clinical breast exam and a breast self-exam cannot detect dense breast tissue.
-Because of this, dense breasts are also known as mammographically dense breasts.
+Both a clinical exam and a self-exam cannot detect dense breast tissue.
+Because of this, these are also known as mammographically dense breasts.

 Read More: Metastatic Breast Cancer Treatment Options

-It is true that women with dense breasts are more likely to get breast cancer than those with fatty breasts, and that risk rises as breast density increases.
+It is true that women with dense breasts are more likely to get breast cancer than those with fatty breasts.
 Research has shown that dense breasts:

 The odds of developing cancer in the opposite breast are nearly twice as high for women who have been diagnosed with breast cancer and have dense breasts.